 Increased savings will hike capital

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday March 22, 1990
+by Phil Burgess, Unabridged from the Rocky Mountain News, March 22, 1990

 An increased savings rate is one reason why we’ll see a major global economic boom in this decade.

 Savings fuel investment.
 Investment creates growth and opportunities.

 Politicians in Washington are giving more attention to stimulating savings and investment.
 The battle between President Bush and congressional Democrats over reinstating a tax exemption for capital gains is part of this discussion.
 Unfortunately, this debate has degenerated into sloganeering about “tax breaks for the rich.”